HackMIT-Team-2020/Main_Project/README.md

 With our vision of making studying simpler for students in mind, we designed a wireframe mockup of Notention’s flow and its look and feel in Adobe XD; we created our logo in Adobe Illustrator.
 For the backend, we used Node.js with Express, the [Google Vision API](https://cloud.google.com/vision), and lowdb; in the frontend, we used HTML, CSS, JQuery with some Bootstrap, the [Sketchpad](https://github.com/yiom/sketchpad) library, and a [JQuery Modal](https://jquerymodal.com/) library.
 But, most importantly, we built Notention with lots of love.

 ## Challenges we faced
 Spaced repetition can be implemented in many ways and we had to figure out a model that would work for as many people as possible while still being customizable for individual review scores.
+Manipulating HTML elements in unnatural ways using CSS is always a challenge.
+For example, input[type=color] is not meant to be circle shaped.
+Thus, we had to hide that input and place a span in it's place and then use jQuery to maintain functionality.
+By mining for information on Google, we unleashed CSS magic and bended elements till they conformed to what was shown on the AdobeXD mockup

 ## Accomplishments we're proud of
 We've built something that each of us as individuals would find useful and use and hope that other people find the project as useful as we do!